Characters: House Of Cards US Other

 - Bi the Way: She starts a same sex relationship with a woman named Lisa in the second season.

 - Breakout Character: In the initial stages of the show, Rachel was only ever intended to appear in the first episode, hence why they didn't bother giving her a different name from her actress.
 But they were so enchanted by Brosnahan's acting that they greatly expanded her role, leading Rachel into being one of the few non-political characters to make significant appearances in the second season.

-- Born Unlucky: It seems like Rachel's whole life has been one unlucky incident after another and it ends with her getting murdered and buried in the middle of a South American desert, right when it looked like she could finally have some form of a happy ending.
+- Born Unlucky: It seems like Rachel's whole life has been one unlucky incident after another and it ends with her getting murdered and buried in the middle of the New Mexico desert, right when it looked like she could finally have some form of a happy ending.